 For many, remote status means unfettered access to the pantry and fridge.
 To keep from binging on chips and cookies, spend part of your off-hours doing meal prep.
 Think sandwiches, salads, fruits and vegetables.
 Having healthy, prepared foods easily in reach is not only good for you, it allows you to spend less of the workday in the kitchen.

 So, with less time in the kitchen, you can check another important, healthful item off your list: exercising.
-Not only does working out help you stay fit, it improves thinking, learning and judgement skills — all things your boss is counting on while you work from home.
+Not only does working out help you stay fit, it improves thinking, learning and judgment skills — all things your boss is counting on while you work from home.
 Many WGU employees emphasize the need for setting breaks to get outside and give your eyes a rest.
 Schedule your normal lunch and extra breaks when you plan your work week.

-WGU evaluator Priscilla Smith and course instructor Nina Rupert both use breaks during the day to practice yoga.
+WGU evaluator Priscilla Smith and instructor Nina Rupert both use breaks during the day to practice yoga.
 YouTube, Prime Video and Facebook are common sources for videos to guide your yoga practice.
 And WGU IT program chair Jason Madrano incorporates walking into his work day.

 “I love taking walking meetings, even when working from home,” says Madrano.
 “I put my bluetooth dongle for my headset on a long USB extension cord to maximize range, and I walk around the house while attending meetings or discussions.
 With the extension, I can even go walk in the backyard and still maintain good connection.
 Walking helps my blood flow.”